mjallen729/mjallen729/README.md

 # Hi there 👋, I'm Matt.

 I'm interested in full stack engineering, cryptography, & machine learning.
-Check out my repos or to see what I'm up to!
+Check out my repos to see what I'm up to!

 I'd love to hear from you; feel free to create pull requests, issues, or comments.